Experienced Springfield Divorce Attorneys Ready To Serve You

 Parental relocation cases are very fact-intensive and at times unpredictable.
 Don’t go it alone.
 If your spouse or partner is trying to move out of state with your child, we can help.
 Contact the Springfield divorce attorneys at Baton Nolan for a free consultation.

 Our Springfield Divorce Lawyers Can Guide You Through the Process

-At Batson Nolan PLC, we understand what a difficult time this must be for you, and we don’t want to make it any worse than it has to be.
-Our skilled Springfield divorce attorney will guide you through the process, and we will not create any unnecessary conflict – as long as your interests are protected.
+At Batson Nolan PLC, our attorneys understand what a difficult time this must be for you, and we don’t want to make it any worse than it has to be.
+Our skilled divorce attorney in Springfield will guide you through the process, and we will not create any unnecessary conflict – as long as your interests are protected.

-If you are anticipating a divorce in Springfield, Tennessee, call us at (615) 382-4420 or contact us online.
+If you are anticipating a divorce in Springfield, Tennessee, contact us online.
 Our Springfield office is right across the street from the courthouse.
 Our Springfield divorce lawyers have been serving Springfield for years.
 Our former clients hail from Blackpatch, Barren Plains, Lakeside Estates, Saddlebrook, and elsewhere in town.
 If you have any other family legal matters concerns, please contact our family legal matters firm to discuss them.